-- (1) If any ship within the Kingdom does not bring to upon the proper signal made by any vessel or boat in His Majesty's service or in use by or subject to the control of the Collector for the purposes of enforcement of the customs laws and flying the flag referred to in subsection (2) of this section whereupon chase is given, and any person on board such ship during chase or before such ship brings to or upon bringing to throws overboard any part of her contents, or staves or destroys any part thereof to prevent seizure, such ship shall be forfeited. - (2) The display by any officer of the Customs flag on a boat, such flag being of not less dimensions than 120 by 60 centimetres, with the upper horizontal half coloured blue and containing the Tongan Jack, and the lower horizontal half coloured white, with the letters "H.M.C." conspicuous thereon, shall be deemed sufficient proof of the authority of such officer, and any person other than an officer displaying such a flag shall be guilty of an offence and liable to a fine not exceeding \$500.
+(1) If any ship within Tuvalu does not bring to upon the proper signal made by any vessel or boat in Her Majesty's service or in use by or subject to the control of the Customs Officer for the purposes of enforcement of the customs laws and flying the flag referred to in subsection (2) whereupon chase is given, and any person on board such ship during chase or before such ship brings to or upon bringing to throws overboard any part of her contents, or staves or destroys any part thereof to prevent seizure, such ship shall be forfeited.

+(2) The display by any officer of the Customs flag on a boat, such flag being of not less dimensions than 4 feet by 2 feet, with the upper horizontal half coloured blue and containing the Union Jack, and the lower horizontal half coloured white, with the letters "H.M.C." conspicuous thereon, shall be deemed sufficient proof of the authority of such officer, and any person other than an officer displaying such a flag shall incur a penalty of \$500.

-196 Penalty for not bringing to.
+196 Penalty for not bringing to

-If any aircraft or ship liable to seizure or examination under the customs laws does not bring to when required so to do and so remain for such period as the officer shall require, the master of such aircraft or ship shall be guilty of an offence and liable to a fine not exceeding \$200.
+If any aircraft or ship liable to seizure or examination under the customs laws does not bring to when required so to do and so remain for such period as the boarding officer shall require, the master of such aircraft or ship shall incur a penalty of \$200.

-197 Offences by smugglers, etc., against officers.
+197 Offences by smugglers, etc., against officers

-- (1) If any person maliciously shoots at aircraft or ships in use by an officer for the enforcement of the customs laws, or maliciously shoots at, maims, or wounds any officer in the execution of his office or duty, or with violence commits any of the offences mentioned in subsection (4) of this section, every person so offending, and every person aiding, abetting or assisting therein shall be guilty of an offence and liable on conviction thereof to imprisonment for any term not exceeding 12 years. - (2) If any person engaged, or who has been engaged, in the commission of any offence against the customs laws is armed with firearms or other offensive weapons, or whether so armed or not, is disguised in any way, or being so armed or disguised is found with any goods liable to forfeiture under the customs laws, he shall be guilty of an offence, and on conviction thereof shall be liable to imprisonment for any term not exceeding 5 years. - (3) If any person by any means procures or hires or deputes or authorises any other person to procure or hire any person to assist in any evasion of the customs laws, he shall be guilty of an offence and on conviction be liable to imprisonment for any term not exceeding 2 years. - (4) If any person staves, breaks or destroys any goods to prevent seizure thereof by an officer or other person authorised to seize the same, or rescues, or staves, breaks or destroys to prevent the securing thereof any goods seized by an officer or other person authorised to seize the same, or rescues any person apprehended for any offence under the customs laws, or prevents the apprehension of any such person or obstructs any officer going, or remaining on or returning from an aircraft or ship within the Kingdom, or in searching an aircraft or ship, or in searching a person liable to be searched under the customs laws, or in seizing any goods liable to forfeiture, or otherwise acting in the execution of his duty, or attempts or endeavours to commit, or aids, abets or assists in the commission of any of the offences mentioned in this subsection, he shall be guilty of an offence and for each such offence be liable to a fine not exceeding \$200.
+- (1) If any person maliciously shoots at aircraft or ships in use by an officer for the enforcement of the customs laws, or maliciously shoots at, maims, or wounds any officer in the execution of his office or duty, or with violence commits any of the offences mentioned in subsection (4), every person so offending, and every person aiding, abetting or assisting therein shall be guilty of felony and liable to imprisonment for 15 years. - (2) If any person engaged, or who has been engaged, in the commission of any offence against the customs laws is armed with firearms or other offensive weapons, or whether so armed or not, is disguised in any way, or being so armed or disguised is found with any goods liable to forfeiture under the customs laws, he shall be liable to imprisonment for 3 years. - (3) If any person by any means procures or hires or deputes or authorises any other person to procure or hire any person to assist in any evasion of the customs laws, he shall be liable to imprisonment for 12 months. - (4) If any person staves, breaks or destroys any goods to prevent seizure thereof by an officer or other person authorised to seize the same, or rescues, or staves, breaks or destroys to prevent the securing thereof any goods seized by an officer or other person authorised to seize the same, or rescues any person apprehended for any offence under the customs laws, or prevents the apprehension of any such person or obstructs any officer going, remaining or returning from on board an aircraft or ship within Tuvalu, or in searching an aircraft or ship, or in searching a person liable to be searched under the customs laws, or in seizing any goods liable to forfeiture, or otherwise acting in the execution of his duty, or attempts or endeavours to commit, or aids, abets or assists in the commission of any of the offences mentioned in this subsection, he shall for each such offence incur a penalty of \$200.